pfdubois/BridgeBidding/source/Glossary.rst

       :ref:`Two Way New Minor Forcing <TWNMF>`.

     drop dead
        A bid that partner must pass.

+    power double
+       A takeout double that is a very strong hand rather than a normal opening hand.
+       It might not have support for the unbid suits.

+   Lightner
+      A kind of double of a final contract that asks for an unusual lead, often dummy's first bid suit.
+See :ref:`Lightner Double <LightnerDouble>`.